amirf147/copilot-conversation-prompts/notetaking.md

 ## Output Instructions

 - For each answer you give me: the output will be dependent on my initial intention.
-This could be to either generate a markdown section or to answer a question.
+This could be to either generate a markdown section or to answer a question or generate notes on something that I paste which I might preface by saying it's a paste

-    - if Intention = Generate markdown section: The output should be in explicit markdown so that I can copy and paste it into my own markdown document
+    - if Intention = Generate markdown section Or generate notes based on paste: The output should be in explicit markdown so that I can copy and paste it into my own markdown document
     - if Intention = Answer question: Output normally

 ## Extra Considerations